The Sims 4: New gameplay features

-The Gallery is an in-game online content exchange that allows players to upload and share Sims, Sim households, rooms, and buildings.
-Emotion is a new gameplay mechanic, building on the mood systems in previous titles.
+The Gallery is an in-game online content exchange service that allows players to upload and share Sims, Sim households, rooms, and buildings.
+Emotion is a gameplay mechanic, building on the mood systems in previous titles.
 Emotions can affect and be affected by in-game actions, events, and social interactions.
 There are several types and intensities of emotions, such as happy, sad, and angry.
 A multitasking system allows Sims to perform multiple actions simultaneously, such as having a conversation while cooking.

 Development

 Maxis began development of The Sims 4 under the codename "Olympus", focused on online multiplayer gameplay, as part of publisher Electronic Arts' (EA) commitment to releasing titles with online capabilities.
-EA labels president Frank Gibeau stated in 2012, "I have not green-lit one game to be developed as a single player experience.
+EA Labels president Frank Gibeau stated in 2012, "I have not greenlit one game to be developed as a single-player experience.
 Today, all of our games include online applications and digital services that make them live 24/7/365."
 These plans were altered following the negative launch reception of Maxis' SimCity in March 2013, which was plagued with widespread technical and gameplay problems relating to the game's mandatory network connectivity.
 Maxis confirmed in 2013 that The Sims 4 would be a single-player and offline experience.
 Development of The Sims 4 was also affected by layoffs at EA Salt Lake in January 2014, which was assisting in development of the game.
-The failure of SimCity led to the eventual closure of its developer, Maxis Emeryville, in 2015.
-Remaining EA Salt Lake and Maxis Emeryville employees working on the game were transferred to Maxis' Redwood Shores, California studio.
+The failure of SimCity contributed to the eventual closure of its developer, Maxis Emeryville, in 2015.
+Remaining EA Salt Lake and Maxis Emeryville employees working on the game were transferred to Maxis' Redwood Shores studio in Redwood City.

 The Sims 4 uses a newly developed proprietary game engine, marketed as "SmartSim".
 In conjunction with this engine, Maxis focused on developing the new Sim emotion system for The Sims 4, as well as more expressive and complex Sim animations, and described Sim behavior in previous The Sims titles as "robotic" in comparison.
-Development of walking animations and facial expressions centered around better illustrating the emotions of Sims in gameplay, as well as making social interactions between Sims appear more natural and lifelike.
+Development of walking animations and facial expressions centered on better illustrating the emotions of Sims in gameplay, and making social interactions between Sims appear more natural and lifelike.

 Ilan Eshkeri's music compositions for the game were designed to highlight the new Sim emotion system during gameplay.

 British neoclassical composer Ilan Eshkeri composed the game's orchestral soundtrack.
-This included over 140 brief sound effects to accompany various "key emotional moments" for Sims, such as encountering a fight, a first kiss, a wedding, or a toilet breaking.
+His work included over 140 brief sound effects to accompany various "key emotional moments" involving Sims, such as encountering a fight, a first kiss, a wedding, or a toilet breaking.
 The Sims 4s soundtrack was designed to emphasize the impact of Sim emotions during these gameplay events.
-Eshkeri cited difficulty in composing music for the game due to its sandbox nature, contrasting it to his previous works with film scores.
-All music was recorded at the Abbey Road Studios in London, and performed by the London Metropolitan Orchestra.
+Eshkeri cited difficulty in composing music for the game because of its sandbox nature, contrasting it to his previous works with film scores.
+All music was recorded at Abbey Road Studios in London, and performed by the London Metropolitan Orchestra.